Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Results and Discussion

 \subsection{Comparison to the State-of-the-Art}

-Having established that improved pooling yields consistent gains across embeddings and hyperparameter settings, we finally evaluate whether these improvements translate into competitive performance against previously reported state-of-the-art ASD systems, including both training-free approaches and methods requiring supervised or semi-supervised training.
+Having established that improved pooling yields consistent gains across embeddings and hyperparameter settings, we finally compare the proposed approach with a broad range of previously reported \ac{asd} systems.
+These include both training-free approaches and methods that exploit metadata or auxiliary labels through task-specific training.
 For completeness, we also include the winning systems of the corresponding DCASE challenges for each dataset.
+As a result, the comparison is intended to provide a broad performance reference rather than a strictly controlled benchmark.
 The comparative results are summarized in \Cref{tab:sota}.
 Across the evaluated datasets, the choice of embedding model strongly influences overall performance.
 In particular, BEATs yields substantially higher scores than the other embedding models on most datasets.
-On the DCASE2024 dataset, however, BEATs performs comparably to OpenL3 and slightly below EAT.
-This observation underscores the importance of representation quality for training-free \ac{asd}.
+On the DCASE2024 dataset, however, BEATs performs comparably to OpenL3 and slightly below EAT, underscoring the importance of representation quality for training-free \ac{asd}.